You are here

 3. Pick up finished print

 - Your print will be processed and you will receive an email notifying you when your printed object is available for pickup at the library service desk.

 - Hershey campus users can pick up your 3D printed objects at the library service desk during the library staffed hours.
-University Park Program users can pick up print at the UPP office: 1850 E. Park Ave, State College.
+University Park Program users can pick up print at the UPP office: CMSB Suite 308, 1850 E. Park Ave, State College.

-- We're charging $0.05 per gram for PLA, $.03 per gram for PETG, $.06 per gram for TPU, $.07 per gram for TPU and $.08 per gram for PLA with soluble support, simply to recuperate the cost of the filament.
+- We are charging $.05 per gram for PLA, $.03 per gram for PETG, $.06 per gram for TPU, $.07 per gram for TPU and $.08 per gram for PLA with soluble support, simply to recuperate the cost of the filament.
 Your first 100 grams are free.
 Check FAQs for more details.